guybedford/es-module-shims/README.md

 The native browser loader without import maps support will execute the above module fine, but fail on the lazy dynamic import.

 ES Module Shims will not reexecute the above in browsers without import maps support though because it will see that the execution did complete successfully therefore it will not attempt reexecution and as a result, `"Ok"` is never logged.

+Other examples include dynamically injecting import maps, or using import maps with a `"src"` attribute, which aren't supported in native Chrome.

 This is why it is advisable to always ensure modules use syntax that will fail early to avoid non-execution.